Modular Homes Today

 Lynn from Virginia

 I have been watching my neighbor have his home built by Apex for the past 2 months...they work maybe 5 hours a day, 3 days a week.
-I will not be gettin MY modular from Apex!!1
+I will not be getting MY modular from Apex!!1

 mary senec from cape may court house new jersey